gauthamjb/Bi0s_1/picoCTF/picoCTF.md

 ## Tab,Tab,Attack
 In this we extract the file given and we use cd to enter the file and then when we click tab we can move through the folders easily and when we run the last file we get the flag.
 >> **picoCTF{l3v3l_up!_t4k3_4_r35t!_76266e38}**
+## Insp3ct0r
+For this in the website that we are guided to, we inspect the website and look at the sources the HTML JS and CSS codes we can find the 1st 2nd and the 3rd part of the password.
+>> **picoCTF{tru3_d3t3ct1ve_0r_ju5t_lucky?f10be399}**